 |Search provider||Search index||Language markets|

 The list of search providers was chosen based on these selection criteria.
-(The list of criteria should answer any “why isn’t Provider-X included” questions.)
+The list of criteria should answer any “why isn’t Provider-X included” questions.
+The list of providers is updated regularly.

 Most web browsers require search providers to be set to an HTTPS address.
 However, your search queries are not sent to RandSearch’s servers.
 Your search queries are only sent to the search provider that will fulfill the search.